 There must have been many thousands of harp players who first took up the instrument after hearing John Lennon play that warbling harp riff that introduces The Beatles' "Love Me Do".
 But just how did he play it?

 The first part is simple enough; so simple that it is difficult not to play it!
 5 draw, 5 blow, 4 draw, 2 draw on a C diatonic - possibly the simplest cross harp riff there is.
-You don't even have to play clean precise single notes to make it instantly recognizable to anyone who has been near a radio in the last forty years.
+You don't even have to play clean precise single notes to make it instantly recognizable to anyone who has been near a radio in the last fifty years.
 However, is this how Lennon played it?
-In a word - no!
+In a word - no.

 As I said, the first part is simple enough, but when it comes to the part of the song where the lyrics are "Someone to love..." things become a little more complicated.
-The harmonica plays the notes A A G F#, but on a standard C diatonic the notes A and F# are not built into the instrument.
+The harmonica plays the notes A A G F#, but on a standard C diatonic the notes A and F# are not built into the instrument's lowest octave.
 True, with good bending technique you can play these as bent notes, however it doesn't sound like Lennon is doing that on the record.
 With no disrespect intended, Lennon's playing was not exactly up to Howard Levy standards at the time of this recording.
-He even has some difficultly hitting single notes cleanly, so it is very unlikely that he would be able to play bent notes with such a precise pitch and even timbre as the notes in this section.
+He even has some difficultly hitting single notes cleanly, so it is very unlikely that he would be able to play bent notes with such precise pitches and even timbre as the notes in this section.
 It is possible that he could have played the opening riff on a C diatonic, then swapped to a G diatonic to play the "Someone to love..." part.
 However, if you slow down the tune and listen carefully, there is such a tiny gap between the last note of the opening riff and the A at the start of the other riff that is it very hard to believe that he could have swapped harps so quickly.
 I suppose it is possible that a G harp had been overdubbed, but there is no evidence of that either.

-A quick search on YouTube or Google Video will turn up a video of "Love Me Do", featuring some black and white footage of the Beatles performing their first hit.
+A quick search on YouTube will turn up a video of "Love Me Do", featuring some black and white footage of the Beatles performing their first hit.
 If you look closely, you will see that John appears to be using a diatonic harmonica.
 However, if you look even more closely, you will see that the video does not match the audio - specifically, Lennon is not moving his hands in any way that corresponds to the wavering hand effects on the recording.
 The audio track is the original single version and either they were miming to that recording, or some live footage of the band has been roughly synched to the audio.
 It is interesting to note that the "Someone to love..." part of the song is accompanied by stills of the band, rather than showing Lennon with his harmonica.

 "Brian Jones came over and said "Are you playing a harmonica or a harp on "Love Me Do"?"
 He knew I'd got this bottom note and he suspected I was...
 I said a harmonica, you know, with a button... which wasn't real funky blues enough I suppose, but you couldn't get "Hey Baby" licks on a blues harp and we were also doing "Hey Baby" by Bruce Chanel at that time."